elpython/elpython-meta/README.md

 # What is the idea?

 EL Python would be a CPython 3.x variant tailored for Enterprise Lifecycles.
-It would exist as a venue for paid developers working for commercial redistributors to collaborate on:
+It would exist as a venue for paid developers working for commercial redistributors and other organisations to collaborate on:

 - maintenance branches with even stricter backwards compatibility requirements than regular CPython maintenance branches